Azure/azureml-sdk-for-r/dev_instruction.md

 2. Run the following to build the code.
 The R package file will be created at `package_location`.
 We can now either upload it to a blob store, publish it to CRAN or install directly from the file.
    ```
    setwd('<repo_root>')

+   # Generate .Rd files in man/ and NAMESPACE
+   roxygen2::roxygenise()

    # Build the R package
    package_location <- devtools::build()